JJ Brine: Vector Gallery

-On July 15, 2013 Brine opened Vector Gallery on 40 Clinton Street in the Lower East Side of New York.
-However, the venue lost its lease at the end of May 2014 and the gallery relocated to 154 East Broadway, straddling the border between the Lower East Side and Chinatown, 11 days later.
+On July 15, 2013, Brine opened Vector Gallery on 40 Clinton Street on the Lower East Side of Manhattan.
+The venue lost its lease at the end of May 2014 and the gallery relocated to 154 East Broadway 11 days later.
 The second space contained a backroom signposted, "Cost Of Entry Your Soul."

 Critics praised Brine's work for its originality and vision and it was compared to Andy Warhol's Factory by The Huffington Post ("Look: Is this the Next Warhol Factory?") but the gallery has been a subject of controversy for many neighborhood residents due to its occult theme and Brine's intense imagery of Satanism and Charles Manson and fringe elements have connected Brine's work to the Illuminati.
 Guestofaguest.com described the installation: "Is it the lair of a mad scientist?
 An occult apothecary?
 A wonderland of neon worship?
 Well, it's sort of all that (and more) rolled up into one unique gallery space, run by resident artist JJ Brine."
 OracleTalk.com also wrote, "Implementing cool DIY principle and conjuring references to Duchamp’s ready-mades and rollicking religious iconography, the Vector Gallery is a gushing cornucopia of hypnotizing elements, provocative subject matter and lots of mirrors."
-Vice’s Mitchell Sunderland called it "one of the last original places on the Lower East Side."
+Vice's Mitchell Sunderland called it "one of the last original places on the Lower East Side."
 Urban Resource has also called Vector the "most controversial art gallery" in New York City.

 On October 16, 2013, Vector celebrated the 75th birthday of The Velvet Underground chanteuse Nico with "Time Doesn't Move."

 "Vector Gallery is a gift of creativity to New York, instead of another place to buy stuff," wrote Art Nerd New York's Lori Zimmer.
 The gallery has also been described as being "among contemporary art’s foremost installation spaces."

 Brine and the ministers of Vector began holding a series religious services as performance art at the gallery on February 1, 2014.

 Brine was sponsored by Select Fair in conjunction with Art Basel Miami Beach 2014 and opened Vector Gallery on site.
-Part of the gallery’s participation included "Body As Commodity", an installation in which Lena Marquise (Vectorian minister of state), charged cellular devices with her vagina.
+Part of the gallery's participation included "Body As Commodity", an installation in which Lena Marquise (Vectorian minister of state), charged cellular devices with her vagina.
 Famed.
-Musical artist Usher visited the Vector booth on December 3, 2014 and participated by charging his cell phone inside the installation.
+Musical artist Usher visited the Vector booth on December 3, 2014, and participated by charging his cell phone inside the installation.
 It was the top news story generated during the 2014 Art Basel.
 The Vector Gallery Art Basel installation was also featured on The Real Housewives of New York City and TMZ on TV.